 By Paul Whytock

-Paul Whytock is European Editor for Electropages.
-He has reported extensively on the electronics industry in Europe, the United States and the Far East for over twenty years.
-Prior to entering journalism he worked as a design engineer with Ford Motor Company at locations in England, Germany, Holland and Belgium.
+Paul Whytock is Technology Correspondent for Electropages.
+He has reported extensively on the electronics industry in Europe, the United States and the Far East for over thirty years.
+Prior to entering journalism, he worked as a design engineer with Ford Motor Company at locations in England, Germany, Holland and Belgium.